Panagiotis Tarinidis

-Panagiotis Tarinidis (born 15 October 1994) is a French powerlifter competing in the raw 66 kilogram category.
-Tarinidis is two time world champion and two time European champion.
+Panagiotis Tarinidis (born 15 October 1994) is a French powerlifter competing in the raw 74 kilogram category.
+Tarinidis is two time world champion and two time European champion in the raw 66 kilogram category.

 At the 2023 International Powerlifting Federation (IPF) World Classic Powerlifting Championships, Tarinidis scored his second career IPF Open World title by squatting 247.5 kg, and completing an all-time raw bench press of 172.5 kg, finishing the day with a deadlift of 285 kg.
 In June of the same year, Tarinidis became champion at the 2023 IPF World Classic Open Powerlifting Championships.

+His personal bests in raw powerlifting competition is a 277.5 kg squat, a 187.5 kg bench press and a 290 kg deadlift.